sm-alamin/gastonomic-journey/README.md

-# Chef-recipe-hunter-a collection of good chef and recipe
+# Gastonomic-Journey-a collection of good chef and recipe